marwahaks/menu-tests/readme.md

 I have created test which test the CRUD functionality.

 The test framework is Specflow with NUnit.
-Thee test in question to add items to the basket is called ``
+Thee test in question to add items to the basket is called `Order Menu Items`

 After each run test run the menu is reverted back to a known state.